4 AUC Types and Integration Methods

 8 aucint.inf.pred.dose 65.3

 When using aucinf, you should check what fraction was extrapolated beyond the last observation.
-A high aucpext means the terminal phase was poorly characterised.
+A high aucpext means the terminal phase was poorly characterized.

 pext_interval <- data.frame(